INSTRUCTIONS FOR AUTHORS

 Manuscripts should be submitted in English to the editor-in-chief/the editorial office and typed double-spaced.
 Allow adequate margins on all sides and number all pages consecutively.
 Manuscripts should consist of a

-(All should be placed in that arrange).
+(All should be placed in that arrangement).
 Submissions must do under the blinded method (all authors’ names and institutional identifiers removed).

 The title page should be consisting of: